The Gift

 Three years later...

 Life could be a real bastard sometimes, but Beth Dearborn worked overtime to stay one step ahead of the damage.
-She'd made the decision that night on Lakeshore Drive to slam-dunk her career as a homicide detective into the toilet and flush.
+That night on Lakeshore Drive, she'd decided to slam-dunk her career as a homicide detective into the toilet and flush.
 Sobriety was the brass ring now, and so far, she had it firmly in her grasp.

-However, this assignment worried her.
-Up until now, her career as a nomadic insurance investigator had proved safe, but this was her first case of possible life insurance fraud.
-The evidence she'd reviewed from the home office gave her no reason to believe she might encounter any...problems.
+But this assignment worried her.
+Up until now, her career as an insurance investigator had proved safe, but this was her first case of possible life insurance fraud.
+The evidence gave her no reason to believe there might be any...problems.
 Still, this was the closest she'd come in over three years to the life she'd left behind.

 One day at a time, Dearborn.

-A sudden pop, followed by a kick-ass tug on the steering wheel and an ominous thump, thump, thump meant trouble.
-She aimed her seriously ancient Honda toward the shoulder, braked, and rested her forehead against the steering wheel.
+A sudden pop, followed by a kick-ass tug on the steering wheel and an ominous thump thump thump meant trouble.
+She aimed her ancient Honda toward the shoulder, braked, and rested her forehead against the steering wheel.
 "Damn."
-Less than a mile from Brubaker, Tennessee and she had to get a flat.
+Less than a mile from Brubaker, Tennessee, and she had a flat.

-Resigned, she unfolded her nearly six-foot frame from the cramped car and headed for the trunk just as an oversized Dodge pickup rolled to a stop behind her.
+Beth unfolded her nearly six-footframe from the cramped car and headed for the trunk just as an oversized Dodge pickup rolled to a stop behind her.
 Shading her eyes, she made out the shape of a straw cowboy hat through the windshield.
 Oh, great--a good old boy to my rescue.

-One thing Beth Dearborn was not was helpless.
+Beth Dearborn was not was helpless.
 Lonely, yes.
 A failure, yes.
-Helpless, no. These southern gentlemen just couldn't seem to grasp the concept of a woman who didn't require rescuing on a semi-regular basis.
-With a sigh, she opened her trunk and released her spare tire from its bed beneath the trunk floor.
+Helpless, no. And these Southern gentlemen just couldn't seem to grasp the concept of a woman who didn't require rescuing on a semi-regular basis.
+With a sigh, she opened her trunk and lifted her spare tire from its bed beneath the trunk floor.
 She wrestled it onto the hot pavement, then reached for the jack and lug wrench.

 "No trouble at all."
-Beth rolled the tire toward the rear passenger side and the flat.
+Beth rolled the tire toward the rear passenger side.
 "Nothing this spare won't fix anyway."

-"Here, let me give you a hand with that."
-He reached down and his large hand covered hers on top of the tire.
+"Here, let me give you a handwith that."
+He reached down.
+His large hand covered hers on top of the tire.

-Beth's breath came out in a rush of exasperation.
+Beth's breath came out in a rush ofexasperation.
 Don't piss off the locals before you even get to town, she reminded herself.
 Of course, for all she knew this guy was just passing through.
-Still, she mentally counted to ten and glanced sideways at her unwelcome Sir Galahad.
+She silently counted to ten and then glanced sideways at her unwelcome Sir Galahad.

-Whoa!
-Tall, dark and handsome didn't begin to describe her Good Samaritan.
+Tall, dark and handsome didn't beginto describe her Good Samaritan.
 He wore a pair of sunglasses beneath the brim of his straw cowboy hat, and the open collar of his chambray shirt revealed just enough tanned chest to give Beth an enticing glimpse of curling black hair.

 All right, change of plans.
 Watching this guy change her tire might be a nice diversion, after all.
 She stepped back and wiped her suddenly sweaty palms on her jeans.
 "Uh, thanks."

-He flashed her a devastating grin and set to work, muscles rippling beneath his rolled-up sleeves.
-Then he stooped to slide the car's jack into place.
-She tilted her head to admire the fit of his jeans, worn nearly white in all the right places.
+He flashed her a devastating grin ashe set to work, muscles rippling beneath his rolled-up sleeves.
+When he stooped to slide the car's jack into place, she tilted her head to admire the fit of his jeans, worn nearly white in all the right places.
 Very, very nice.

-Since she kept emotional entanglements at a minimum by choice, her sexual encounters were way too few and even farther between.
-Strictly for fun--no strings.
+Since she kept emotionalentanglements at a minimum by choice, her sexual encounters were way too few and even farther between.
+Sex was strictly for fun—she had a No Strings policy.
 But a girl could look.

-A few minutes later, he had her spare tire in place, lowered the car, removed the jack, and placed the flat in her trunk.
+A few minutes later, he had securedher spare tire, lowered the car, removed the jack, and placed the flat in her trunk.
 Beth thanked him and handed him a bottle of water from her cooler.
-He removed his sunglasses and dropped them into his shirt pocket, revealing eyes a mesmerizing shade of blue-green.
+He removed his sunglasses and dropped them into his shirt pocket, revealing piercing blue-green eyes.

 Holy...
-"I...I'd better be going," she said, her throat doing a desert imitation.
+"I...I'd better be going," she said, her throat doing an imitation of a desert.

 "Yeah, thanks."
 Beth cleared her throat.
 "Let me pay you for your--"